gdmoney/quotes/README.md

 **"The impediment to action advances action.
 What stands in the way becomes the way."**

-**"Choose not to be harmed - and you won't feel harmed."
+**"Choose not to be harmed - and you won't feel harmed.
 Don't feel harmed - and you haven't been."**
 -- *Marcus Aurelius*